 A team at ETH recently explored a process which involved the combination of 3D concrete printing and the more traditional method of concrete casting.
 This process allowed the team to digitally control the setting rate of the concrete and control the robotic arm to “either 3D print the fast-hardening concrete for more structural elements... or extrude a more fluid concrete that can flow into castings.”

-The future of digital manufacturing
+The future of building homes

 As the future of house building continues to be explored in different ways by individuals, companies, universities and research facilities, we’re proud to be part of an ever-evolving industry creating better solutions for outdated practices.